Naive Set Theory: Definitions

 The objects belonging to sets are called elements, and the relationship of belonging is denoted by the $\in$ symbol.
 For example, $\text{Exodus} \in P$, which is read as "Exodus is in $P$" or "Exodus is a member of $P$" or "Exodus is an element in $P$."
 A slash through the $\in$ symbol indicates that the object is not an element of the set.
 For example, $green \notin P$, which is read as "green is not in $P$" or "green is not a member of $P$" or "green is not an element of $P$."

-An important property of sets is that each element is unique - there are no repeated elements in a set (though two different sets may contain the same element).
+An important property of sets is that each element in a set is unique - there are no repeated elements in a set.
 For example, the set $\{a, b, c, a\}$ is really just an incorrectly written version of the set $\{a, b, c\}$, since the element $a$ is only included once.
-Sets containing multiple instances of the same element are called multisets and are studied as a later subject in set theory.
+Additionally, elements may belong to more than one set.
+The element $a$ belongs to both the set $\{a, b, c\}$ and the set $\{a, e, i, o, u\}$.

 Sets need not have all of their elements explicitly listed.
 For example, the set of natural numbers $\mathbb{N}$ has an infinite number of elements and is written as $\mathbb{N}=\{0, 1, 2, 3, \ldots \}$.
 Some sets are constructed by elaborate procedures and are simply referred to by standard notations, such as the set of real numbers, $\mathbb{R}$, or the set of complex numbers, $\mathbb{C}$.
 The empty set has no elements at all, and is denoted by the symbols $\varnothing$.
 Any set is nonempty if it is not the empty set.
 Sets can also have other sets as elements.
 A set containing other sets is called a collection, in order to easily distinguish it from its members and also simply because a collection of sets sounds nicer than a set of sets.

 Many sets are constructed with rules.
-These rules are expressed in a format called set-builder notation, which takes the form of $\{ x : P(x) \}$.
-Read aloud, this expression says "the set of all $x$ such that $P(x)$ is true". $P(x)$ is formally known as a predicate, which is some condition or rule defining the elements in the set.
+These rules are expressed in a format called set-builder notation, which takes the form of $\{ x : P(x) \}$, where $P(x)$ is a predicate.
+Read aloud, this expression says "the set of all $x$ such that $P(x)$ is true".
 For example, $\left\{ x : x \in \mathbb{Z} \text{ and } \frac{x}{2} \in \mathbb{Z} \right\}$ is read literally as "the set of all $x$ such that $x$ is an integer and $x$ divided by two is an element of the integers."
 However, such rigid formalism is neither necessary nor valuable.
 It is sufficient to say "the set of even integers."
+We also expand our use of predicate notation; predicates were previously defined to take propositions as arguments, but here they take elements.
+However, what remains unchanged is that for any given element $x$, $P(x)$ is only ever true or false.

 Set-builder notation is reasonably flexible.
 We can rewrite the set of even integers as $\left\{ x \in \mathbb{Z} : \frac{x}{2} \in \mathbb{Z} \right\}$ to more efficiently indicate that the elements are all integers.
 We can also specify more interesting objects to the left of the colon, such as points in 2-D Euclidean space.
 For example, the set of all points inside the unit circle is given by $\{ (x,y) \in \mathbb{R}^2 : x^2 + y^2 \leq 1 \}$.